jjhelmus/nmrglue/doc/source/examples/apod_viewer_1win.rst

 produced by the various window functions supported by NMRPipe.
 In this example the canvas in which the apodization windows are drawn and the location to input the apodization parameter are contained in the same window.
-The :ref:`apod_viewer_2win` example has the canvas and input area in seperate windows.
+The :ref:`apod_viewer_2win` example has the canvas and input area in separate windows.

 [:download:`source code <../../../examples/sample_applications/apod_viewer_1win.py>`]